ocsi0520/sentivisor-frontend/docs/shared-unit.md

   - skip the content - The user is navigated away from the website (currently to google.com)
 - strict - It's the same as warning, except that it does not have a "read this" option

-## messages among application parts
+## Messages among application parts

 Messages are sent across application units.
-For this we need structured messages and a mechanism which can send and recieve these structured messages.
+For this we need structured messages and a mechanism which can send and receive these structured messages.

 ### An example of message-chain